projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

 .. figure:: images/trusty-arch.png
    :align: center
    :width: 800px
+   :name: trusty-architectural-diagram

-   :name: Trusty Architectural diagram
+   Trusty Architectural Diagram

 .. note::
-   Trusty OS is running in Secure World in the architecture drawing above.
+   The Trusty OS is running in the Secure World in the architecture drawing above.

 .. _trusty-hypercalls: